-Definition: Conductive yarn and fabric Conductive yarn can be produced by either inserting conductive foil or fibres of conductive material, for example stainless steel, within the common not conductive fibres of the yarn.
+Conductive yarn can be produced by either inserting conductive foil or fibres of conductive material, for example stainless steel, within the common not conductive fibres of the yarn.
 Another variant is coating yarn with a conductive layer.
-The resulting yarn has-apart from being conductive-similar characteristics as normal yarn, and can therefore be used in a likewise fashion.
+The resulting yarn has apart from being conductive-similar characteristics as normal yarn, and can therefore be used in a likewise fashion.
 This includes especially sewing and weaving, resulting in conductive fabric.

-A Construction Kit for Electronic Textiles For example, Buechley [2006] used laser cutted Sn/Cu coated fabric glued together by a heat activated adhesive with a non conductive carrier material.
+A Construction Kit for Electronic Textiles Electronic Textiles For example, Buechley [2006] used laser cutted Sn/Cu coated fabric glued together by a heat activated adhesive with a non conductive carrier material.
 This fabric can be soldered as a traditional PCB or connected with each other with conductive fabric.
 To test durability, four washing cycles were applied, which all connections survived.